jazzsequence/Cat-Signal/readme.txt

 3. Options page

+== Upgrade Notice ==

+1.0.7 adds a new widget for the [Stop the Secrecy](https://openmedia.org/stopthesecrecy/resources) campaign.
+The code provided for this campaign adds a tall petition widget that is not responsive and the dimensions cannot be changed.
+Please be aware of this when chosing this option from the Cat Signal settings.

 == Changelog ==

+= 1.0.7 =
+- added widget for [Stop the Secrecy](https://openmedia.org/stopthesecrecy/resources) campaign.
+May be used later for other campaigns.

 = 1.0.6 =
 - fixed banner/modal bug (saved option was getting stripped in the validation function)